Possibilities for Missing Multiple Tooth

 Tooth replacement is not such a difficult thing to do

-There are many options which work fine for different people.
+Many options work fine for different people.

 You need to see your dentist so that they can advise you on a restorative measure that suits your situation.
 This assessment is usually based on what you find convenient as well as what your dental health allows.

-<h3id=”replacement” class=”faq”>Benefits of going for tooth replacement
+Benefits of going for tooth replacement

-There are many benefits to it, which patients notice immediately they have their replacement set of teeth.
+There are many benefits to it, which patients notice immediately when they have their replacement set of teeth.
 A few benefits include;

 • Protecting healthy teeth from decaying